 Battle Rope is an exercise that is gaining popularity at a rapid pace.
 In fact, it’s not hard to see it on social media or to see how celebrities put themselves to the test.
 But what does it consist of?
-What benefits does it provide?
+What benefits does battle rope provide?
 In this article, we show you everything you need to know and explain how to do it.

 What is Battle Rope?